Antiquake-rs/antiquake-rs/DEVNOTES.md

 #### Next Steps

--allow the client to look around and move around !! (using game deltas in a buffer w ticks)
+- need the gamestate deltas to be applied to Components (physics component) which are then applied to the render state.  (consider building a 'render system' within the ecs). will have to change how entities are stored and rendered...

-client > input > game.rs  handle_event is busted
+render > world > mod .rs

-- need to be able to move and look in the same tick
+Entity_renderers can be components !!!

-- need the gamestate deltas to be applied to Components (physics component) which are then applied to the render state.  (consider building a 'render system' within the ecs)
+-add collision